rationalpointofview/rpov/_posts/2016-04-13-mental-model-mathematicsbayess-theorem-2.md

 P(2P|T) = 100% P(T) = 38% /P(2C)=38%/(0.008%*0.008% + 38%)= 99.99%

-by the time the 2nd plane hits the twin tower, we can almost certain it is a Terro Attack.
+by the time the 2nd plane hits the twin tower, we can almost certain it is a Terrorist Attack.

 ___
 **Example**